GENE 104Q. Law and the Biosciences. 3 Units.

 GENE 276.
 Genetic Counseling Clinical Rotations.
 1-7 Unit.

 For genetic counseling students only.
 Supervised clinical experiences.
 May be repeated for credit.
 Prerequisite: GENE 275.

 GENE 278.
 Prenatal Genetic Counseling.
 1 Unit.

-Internet-based course for genetic counseling students, graduate students in genetics, medical students, residents, and fellows; genetic counseling students should take this course in conjunction with their initial prenatal genetics rotation.
-Topics include prenatal genetic screening and diagnosis in the first and second trimesters, ultrasound, teratology, and genetic carrier screening.
+Online course for genetic counseling students, graduate students in genetics, medical students, residents, fellows, and nurses interested in prenatal genetics.
+Genetic counseling students should take this course in conjunction with their initial prenatal genetics rotation.
+Topics include: prenatal screening and diagnostic testing, ultrasound, genetic carrier screening, teratology, fetal treatment and intervention, perinatal loss, termination, and infertility.